library(tidyverse)

 - Subset points higher than 3100 meters in

-nz_height(fromspData) and create a template raster withrast(), where the resolution is 3 km x 3 km for the extent of the subset dataset
+rast(), where the resolution is 3 km x 3 km, with the same extent and CRS as the previous subset

 - Find the maximum elevation in each grid cell

-- With the previous raster, complete the following:
+- With the raster template, complete the following:

 - Polygonize